Life Alert Reviews

 The pendant has a range of up to 1,000 feet from the base unit, and microphones can amplify up to 150 feet away.

 Here's how it works: When you press the button on your Life Alert device, it's like sending up a flare to let the monitoring center know you need help.
-The button is designed to be easy to use, even if you have mobility challenges or difficulty with your hands.
+The help button is designed to be easy to use, even if you have mobility challenges or difficulty with your hands.

 When pressed, the pendant transmits a signal to the base unit, notifying the monitoring center.
 Once connected to the monitoring center, you can speak to an operator through the device.
 Tell the operator what you need, and they'll dispatch help.
 If there's no response, Life Alert automatically contacts the proper authorities.